California Western School of Law logo

 2000

-New law library building at 290 Cedar Street opened, dedicated by U.S. Supreme Court Justice Anthony Kennedy
+Opened a new law library building, dedicated by U.S. Supreme Court Justice Anthony Kennedy.

 2025

-Miriam H. Baer named the school's dean and president (effective July)
+Miriam H. Baer named the school's Dean and President.

 Find Scholarships at California Western School of Law